 8. Any runner who is unable to finish the Race must personally inform the aid station captain or medical volunteer at the nearest checkpoint of their decision to withdraw.
 Please do not leave the course without first notifying a race official.

 9. All cut-off times will be enforced on race day.
-Please see the corresponding race pages for closing times for the on-course aid station closing times.
+The course closes for all raes at 1:00pm.

 10. Due to permitting requirements the following items are not allowed to assist, or be utilized by, participants during the event: Bicycles, Baby Joggers, Strollers, Motorcycles, Mopeds, All-terrain Vehicles, and/or similar motorized or non-motorized vehicles.